 Students who need to request an early arrival should contact the Department of Resident Life Assignments Office at 301-314-2100.

-What if my student has a conflict with his or her roommate?
+What if my student has a conflict with their roommate?

 Conflicts are not uncommon, especially for students who have never had to share space with another person.
 It is important for roommates to establish an agreement early on regarding privacy needs, hours of sleep, study habits, television/stereo/computer use, sharing of personal property, visitors in the room, and overnight guests.
 Students who establish an agreement and maintain clear lines of communication are often more successful in their ability to live together.

-We know that you want you son or daughter to be happy and that your instinct is to step in to help.
+We know that you want your student to be happy and that your instinct is to step in to help.
 One of the most important things to remember when speaking to your student is that you are only hearing half of the story.
 Listen with an open mind, and encourage your son or daughter to work through the dispute.
 If he or she needs extra support, the Resident Assistant, Resident Director and Community Director are all trained to mediate roommate conflicts and challenges.
 Your student should contact his or her Resident Assistant to begin the mediation process.

 How and when can students change roommates if things haven't worked out well?

 Every room change must be approved in advance and in writing by your student's Community staff.
-No room changes are allowed until September 15 for fall semester and February 9 for spring semester, at the earliest.
+No room changes are allowed for the first few weeks of each semester.
 This is called a "Room Freeze."
-Interested residents may request room changes by visiting their Community Office or www.resnet.umd.edu starting September 8 for fall and February 2 for spring.
+Interested residents may request room changes by visiting their Community Office or www.reslife.umd.edu.
 "Freezes" let Resident Life "take attendance," move any students out of their temporary assignments and move in students who have been waiting off campus.
-Room assignments also are "frozen" November 3 through the end of fall semester and March 8 through the end of spring semester.

 The best opportunity to change buildings or change rooms is between semesters.
 This is because of the vacancies caused by residents who graduate, transfer, make room changes or for other reasons leave their assignments at the end of the fall semester.
-There is a December 1 deadline to turn in Spring Room Change Request forms, available after November 3 in Community Offices, in the lobby of Annapolis Hall and at www.resnet.umd.edu.
-Approved room changes are reported by mail starting December 5.
+Spring Room Change Request forms are available in early November in Community Offices, in the lobby of Annapolis Hall and at www.reslife.umd.edu.
+Approved room changes are reported by mail in early December.
 Requests are processed in Priority Number order.
 If approved to move, students must vacate their fall semester room before departing campus in December.
-Your student may move into his or her new spring semester room in December only if its fall resident has vacated by the time your student needs to leave for the break.
+Your student may move into their new spring semester room in December only if its fall resident has vacated by the time your student needs to leave for the break.
 Otherwise, the move into the new room will occur in January.

 Can students store their belongings over the summer?